Areas of Focus

 The 2019 Community Health Assessment conducted by the Florida Department of Health in Polk County ranked mental health as the most important health problem facing our community.
 With a reported rise in the numbers of suicides, hospitalizations, mental disorders, and self-inflicted injuries, the call for collaborative action became clear.

-In response, Polk Vision convened a Team focused on Exploring how we might best address the Behavioral Health needs in our community.
+In response, Polk Vision convened a Team focused on exploring how we might best address the Behavioral Health needs in our community.
 Following a period of review and consideration, Polk Vision secured the services of a qualified firm, Crescendo Consulting Group, to complete a resource map, gap analysis, and to facilitate the development of a comprehensive strategic plan addressing Behavioral Health service gaps in Polk County.

 Project Goals: